nbnHackathon25/nbn-python-package-template/TEMPLATE_README.md

 Click "Use this template" button on GitHub or clone this repository.

 ### 2. Customize Your Project
-- Update `pyproject.toml`: package name, version, authors, description
+- Update `pyproject.toml`: package name, version, authors, description, NBN artifactory's publish-url
 - Rename `src/nbn_dummy_package/` to your package name
 - Update imports in `tests` to match new package name
 - Replace `README.md` with your project-specific documentation